8none1/nimble_triones/README.md

 # Problems that still exist
  - The biggest problem seems to be range.
 At an RSSI of -80 or worse (so lower numbers) things get a bit hit and miss.
 I've also had an ESP32 about 1M from a Triones device and report RSSI of -75, so yeah.
 Crappy.
- - The Bluetooth lights lock up some times.
-It seems the only thing you can do to fix it is power cycle them
-   - I think I might have a bit of a better understanding about what's happening here now.
-If you ask the device for the status, and then fail to read that status and leave it kind of hanging around, then the device starts sending back malformed packets.
-If you leave enough of these queued up, Bluetooth stops responding on the device.
-Read your notifications!
-   - Edit: Maybe not.
-I think this might be more down to the performance of the BT antenna on the ESP32 and wifi co-existence.

  - If you enable OTA then you suddenly can't connect to BLE devices (yes, the whole point of this endeavour was to enable OTA).
 Edit: this might not be true.
 I have had it working, but have given up for now because the Arduino IDE kept asking for a password to flash, and I hadn't set one.
 Haven't bothered to debug this.
+A suggestion on the NimBLE issues page was to enable NimBLE before you enable OTA in the `setup()` function.
+Worth a try.

  - If you enable mDNS you can't connect to BLE devices.
 Edit: this might not be true.
-I should renable it at some point.
+I should renable it at some point and test.

+ # Future of this project
+ In two words, not much.
+I'm about done with the functionality I need.
+I do believe that this is the most reliable Triones controller on Github, despite my crappy code.
+This is in part to my hacks to make it work (connection params for example), and my extensive if..else spaghetti which should catch the many ways in which this device can fail to respond correctly.
+However, once I put an ESP32 upstairs to control the kid's lights, and it fails to work more than a few times, I will give up.
+These Triones lights are fine for using with the IR remote, but their BT LE implementation seems broken.
+See below for more on that.
+ Anyway, if you want to try and fix something, send me a PR and I'll be happy to merge it.
+The general theory is that I wanted to avoid too much esoteric C++ because I want to still be able to understand what it's doing, so bear that in mind.

+ # Final words
- It's starting to look like I would need one ESP32 within about 6 feet of the lights in order to make them work reliably.
-This increases the cost of one set of 5M LED lights to about £13 (£7 for the lights, £5 for the ESP32).  e.g "CNSUNWAY" 5M LED strip https://amzn.to/3lwSw8e  (affiliate link)
+ Because of the poor range, it's starting to look like I would need one ESP32 within about 6 feet of each lights in order to make them work reliably.
+This increases the cost of one set of 5M LED lights to about £13 (£7 for the lights, £5 for the ESP32).  e.g ["CNSUNWAY" 5M LED strip](https://amzn.to/3lwSw8e)  (affiliate link)

  vs the cheapest Wifi controlled lights I can find on Amazon for £15:  https://amzn.to/32XYTLv  (affiliate link)

  If I hadn't already bought a load of the Bluetooth ones, I would spend my money on the Wifi connected ones instead.
 I haven't checked, but I would guess that the wifi ones are using the Tuya platform.
 Tuya have documented their API and you can (currently) get an API key for free.
 There are lots of projects out there to help you.
 Save yourself a lot of time and bother.
- Update:  I've some some mild success at ranges of about 4M indoors.
-That's probably good enough to cover a few bedrooms, so might not be so bad after all.